Skip to content

 • by

-What is Displacement in Physics
+What is Displacement in Physics?

 To find the displacement of the man’s journey, we subtract 80km from the 300km due to the fact that the route is the same and straight.
 Therefore, the displacement of the man is ( 300km – 80km = 220km) 220km.

-Displacement shares similarities with distance because they are both measured in meters, and they are measure of separation between two points.
-However, displacement is the exact opposite of distance, this is because displacement is in specified direction while distance is not.
+Displacement shares similarities with distance because they are both measured in meters, and they are a measure of separation between two points.
+However, displacement is the exact opposite of distance, this is because displacement is in a specified direction while distance is not.

 Displacement is related to velocity while distance is related to speed.
 They are both related to time.

-Formula for Calculating Displacement in Physics
+Displacement Formula in Physics

 1. Since Speed=Distance/time, we can also say that velocity(v)=Displacement(s)/time(t).
 By making displacement subject of the formula, we now have Displacement = velocity x time.
 Therefore, we can now write s = v x t